mutius-me/Virtual-Reality-Boids/README.md

 ## So, what are boids, anyway?

 Boids—short for “bird-oid”—are an an **artificial life program** that simulate the flocking behavior of birds.
 Boid flocking is an example of **emergent behavior**: complexity arises from the interaction between agents that follow a set of simple, clearly-defined rules.
-(The behavior of critters in John Conway's immortalized classic game, Game of Life, is a great example of emergent behavior.)
+(The behavior of critters in John Conway's immortalized classic game, Game of Life, is another great example of emergent behavior.)

 Boids must follow three rules (per [Wikipedia](https://en.wikipedia.org/wiki/Boids)):